kirandoifode/Java-Assignment/README.md

 •	A: API used for add new post to in memory DB and #B: API for fetch all posts details from db.

+This http://localhost:8080/api/viewPostByUserId/{id} Api used for fetching all posts by User Id.
+This http://localhost:8080/api/viewAllAuditedPost/{audited} Api used for fetching all posts by audited flag - True/False.

 # How to run Test Cases:
-•	There are two main Test Cases for this application.
+•	There are three main Test Cases for this application.
 •	JavaAssignmentApplicationIntegrationTest this file having application integration test.
 •	AdminControllerTest is having Junit test cases for all API’s.
+•	AdminServiceTest is having Junit test cases for all API’s.